Where it all began…

 There are small but significant reminders - such as the tablet in the General Cemetery - around the city of Nottingham, but to many local people he is not a known name.

-Fast forward to today and the Nottingham’s 700-plus team members regularly celebrate his story and what he achieved, as his legacy lives on in our desire to help people plan, protect and save for their futures and to own their own homes.
+Fast forward to today and our 500-plus team members regularly celebrate his story and what he achieved, as his legacy lives on in our desire to help people plan, protect and save for their futures and to own their own homes.

 We are extremely proud that our society was built on a genuine purpose for the greater good of the community and our founder, our very own fantastic Mr Fox, was a man with such integrity, kindness and a passion to help others – pillars that sit firmly in our beliefs to this day.